 Somehow, the writing had just stopped.
 I guess life just kind of got in the way.
 So slowly I began to write again, to reconnect with my words.
 With my writing safely tucked away on my computer, where no one could see it, I decided that I needed to hone my craft before releasing my words to the world.

-So over the past few years I have undertaken courses & retreats with some of Australia’s best authors.
+Over the past few years I have undertaken courses & retreats with some of Australia’s best authors.
 First up was a weekend course with the wonderful Lisa Heidke at the Australian Writers’ Centre in 2015, followed by Dianne Blacklock’s fabulous six-week course at Writing NSW in 2016 which not only taught me so much about the craft of writing, but also connected me with a beautiful group of writers – who have become my writing tribe.

-Last year, I was lucky to spend four fabulous days on retreat with the lovely Vanessa Carnevale where I was able to fully immerse myself in my story.
+In 2018, I was lucky to spend four fabulous days on retreat with the lovely Vanessa Carnevale where I was able to fully immerse myself in my story.